mackyle/pcreposix-compat/README.txt

 the PCRE library so that "pcreposix.h" and the corresponding library may be used as a standard POSIX "regex.h" substitute.

+In addition `pcre_jit_exec` stubs are included when building with `--disable-jit` and when building with `--enable-jit` `pcre_jit_exec` will automatically fall back to `pcre_exec` when no JIT compilation is available.
+This makes the library work more seamlessly whether in JIT mode or not (perhaps because JIT cannot handle the specific pattern or because the platform in question does not allow creation of writable plus executable memory for the JIT compilation) even when callers are not using the JIT API entirely correctly.

 See the "How to Use" section at the bottom if you're having a tl;dr moment.